renato-favarin/ds_em_producao/README.md

 # Rossmann stores - 6 weeks sales forecast

-Disclaimer: this project was inspired by the "Rossmann Store Sales" challenge published on kaggle (https://www.kaggle.com/c/rossmann-store-sales).<br>
+**Disclaimer**: this project was inspired by the "Rossmann Store Sales" challenge published on kaggle (https://www.kaggle.com/c/rossmann-store-sales).
 It is a fictitious project but with all the steps of a real project.

 ## Business scenario
 The sales director of the Rossmann stores wants to estimate the sales forecast for the next 6 weeks on its different units spread across Europe.